Therapy for Anxiety & Panic

 fear of change

-fearing your or other people’s emotions
+fearful of your or other people’s emotions

 feeling you’re “spinning your wheels”